Don Caballero: Current status

 Don Caballero has not released new music since 2009, but it has released three albums of archival recordings: Gang Banged With a Headache, and Live (recorded live 2003; released 2012); Five Pairs of Crazy Pants.
 Wear 'Em: Early Caballero (the band's earliest studio recordings from 1991; released 2014); and Look at Them Ellie Mae Wrists Go!: Live Early Caballero (the band's second live show, recorded 1992; released 2014).

 In a 2014 interview with Noisey: Music by Vice, Damon Che indicated that Don Caballero technically still existed as a part-time band, and mulled over the possibility of limited touring and a series of 12-inch vinyl singles in the future.
 However, in a 2017 appearance on The Trap Set podcast, Che spoke of Don Caballero entirely in the past tense and indicated that the group "stopped playing" after a final show in Spain in 2009.

 In 2021, an official Don Caballero YouTube channel was created, featuring new videos of Damon Che playing drum covers of the band's discography.
 This coincided with Che starting a GoFundMe to help pay for the costs of digitizing all of the Don Caballero master tapes, which he had been in possession of for more than 30 years, before they started to degrade.
 The GoFundMe page has now finished its donation mark, and Che has made a video thanking the donators with one part of the video saying that new material will hopefully come out.

 In 2024, Che recorded and released an album with El Ten Eleven bassist Kristian Dunn under the band name Yesness on Joyful Noise Recordings: See You At The Solipsist Convention.

 Musical style

 Don Caballero was generally regarded as a math rock band that was heavily influenced by jazz and jazz fusion.
 They are said to have expanded upon the works of influences such as Bastro, Bitch Magnet, and Slint.
+Other major influences include progressive rock and jazz fusion bands such as King Crimson, Soft Machine, Rush, and Mahavishnu Orchestra; other bands that have been cited by the members as influences include Melvins, Polvo, and Stone Temple Pilots.
 The band utilized time signature changes, dynamic shifts, and dissonant and complex guitar interplay.
-None of Don Caballero's music was improvised; on the contrary, the group's compositions were "carefully" crafted.
+The band's songs were carefully crafted, and did not include improvisation.